 This end-to-end usage of AI tools grants Pfizer an edge in the overtly competitive pharma marketplace.

 The medical community has long longed for personalized medicine.
 Since every human has a different genetic makeup, the existing one-size-fits-all drug delivery paradigm could be more efficient.
-Pfizer, with the help of AI, is leading the change again.
+With the help of AI drug discovery and more, Pfizer is leading the change again.

 The quest to deliver personalized medicine starts in the early clinical development process.
 Subha Madhava, the Head of Clinical AI/ML and Data Sciences, who joined Pfizer because of its ‘lightspeed thinking,’ shared,